LuisPinedaJR/divsoup-blog/README.md

 9/26 @ 2AM - added a wave button, this was just a test to see if I could use useState + emoji.
 It works!
 This will be a button for either contact form or something fun inside the new mdx page I created 'contact.mdx'

+@9:56PM - added new hook to get mdx blog posts to show on the main index.js file.
+I used the below code to spit it to the home page to test to see if hook is working and I get JSON data back.
+Real quick method to test to see if I get the info I want.

+---

+{posts.map(post => (
+<pre>{JSON.stringify(posts, null, 2)}</pre>
+))}

+---

 <!-- END -->